M.O. (album): Critical reception

 M.O. was met with generally mixed reviews from music critics.
 David Jeffries of AllMusic gave the album three out of five stars, saying "Even if Nelly had his most successful single in years with 2010's "Just a Dream," his defining numbers go back over a decade before this 2013 release, with "Country Grammar" landing in 2000 and the massive "Hot in Herre" dropping in 2002.
 The serene and smooth "Just a Dream" was also an odd duck for the party-time rapper as he always seemed more comfortable popping bottles and dropping drawers, so the semi-sweet M.O. splits the difference, dropping "Just a Dream" sequels like the uplifting "Heaven" with Daley, and the less-successful "Headphones" with Nelly Furtado, a rap-by-numbers "we need something that sounds like B.o.B's 'Airplanes'" track."

 Chris Mench of XXL gave the album an M, saying "In the end, M.O. simply fails to excite or innovate.
 It’s a serviceable enough album, one that may have been good if it had been released in 2004.
 However, not only does it not break new ground, but it has a pervasive sense of playing catch-up.
 It’s as if Nelly knows he’s lost the public’s ear and is trying desperately to get it back.
 Unfortunately for him the album fails to do so, and M.O. remains a disappointment for a rapper who was once among the most recognizable entities in hip-hop."
 Caryn Ganz of Rolling Stone gave the album two out of five stars, saying "Nelly's seventh album opens strong with a brilliantly chill Nicki Minaj cameo on a gloriously narcotic Pharrell track ("Get Like Me") and a characteristically romantic turn from Future ("Give U Dat"), but wraps weakly with a jangly jam featuring country duo Florida Georgia Line and a cheesy ballad with Nelly Furtado."
 Rick Florino of Artistdirect gave the album five out of five stars, saying "M.O. ebbs and flows with dynamics rarely seen in hip-hop.
 That's what makes it such a well-rounded listen overall.
 Ultimately, it's a milestone for Nelly, and that's saying a lot.
 He's not stopping anytime soon either."

 Commercial performance

 The album debuted at number 14 on the Billboard 200 chart, with first-week sales of 15,000 copies in the United States.
-This was the lowest first week sales of Nelly's career.
 In its second week, the album sold 5,000 more copies.
 In its third week, the album sold 3,000 more copies bringing its total album sales to 23,000.